cayton10/Data_Structures/Vectors/Vectors/README.md

 <strike>Have a user type in 5 numbers and store those in a separate vector.
 They should be able to type the numbers in in any order.<strike>

-Determine if the player ‘won’ the lottery by comparing their numbers to the sorted vector of lottery numbers.
+<strike>Determine if the player ‘won’ the lottery by comparing their numbers to the sorted vector of lottery numbers.
 Remember, the order they chose doesn’t matter.
 If the lottery numbers were 1-2-3-4-5, and the user picked 3-2-5-1-4, then they won.
 Use the sort function to make it more efficient to compare the two sets of numbers.
-50%
+50%</strike>

-2. Add and demonstrate functions to the Lottery class to change how many numbers will be in the game, and what possible values they are (the default being 5 and between 1 and 30).
+2.   <strike> Add and demonstrate functions to the Lottery class to change how many numbers will be in the game, and what possible values they are (the default being 5 and between 1 and 30).
 It should keep track of how many attempts have been made, and this number should reset if the lottery numbers reset.
-20%
+20%<strike>

 3. Use a while loop to let a ‘computer player’ play the lottery game automatically until it wins.
 Count and output how many times it tried.
 If done right, it should only need a few seconds to win with the default game parameters of 5 numbers between 1 and 30.
 30%